jgordon/axioms/axioms/14 Space.md

 of interest, whose two equal sides are c1 and c2, whose base is c, and whose base angles are at x1 and x2.

-Now we can say that two vertices are equal whenever the bases of their angles are of equal length.
+We can say that two vertices are equal whenever the bases of their angles are of equal length.
 (Most quantities we measure in everyday life we measure by translating them into distance, and size of angles is no exception.)

 ```